 So this mountain had grass, which had to make a better seat than the rocks that are typical for that area.

-John says there were about five thousand men, but the Greek term used here is gender specific, meaning that only the men were usually numbered, so the whole crowd, including men, women and children, could have been four times that number.
+John says there were about five thousand men, but the Greek term used here is gender specific, meaning that only the men were usually numbered.
+The whole crowd, including men, women and children, could have been four times that number.

 To put this in context: This crowd was nearly as large as was the capacity of the largest theaters in the major cities of that time, (such as Ephesus).
 The seating capacity of the Roman coliseum was between 50,000-70,000, probably the largest in the world.